Katharine Hill talks about the importance of learning the right way to deal with conflict.

 Many couples will have one or two issues that become a regular source of conflict in their relationship.

-After 27 years of marriage, Richard, my husband, and I have learnt to recognise that the two issues that most often cause a disagreement between us are, Number 1 – ‘Navigation’ and Number 2 – ‘Gardening’.
+After 27 years of marriage, Richard, my husband, and I have learnt to recognise that the two issues that most often cause a disagreement between us are: navigation and gardening.

-Number 1 – ‘Navigation’, can usually be attributed to Richard’s desire not to sit in a traffic queue, but to find an alternative route so we can reach our destination as quickly as possible.
+Number 1: Navigation – this can usually be attributed to Richard’s desire not to sit in a traffic queue, but to find an alternative route so we can reach our destination as quickly as possible.
 Arguments arise because of my inability to either read a map or operate a sat nav.

-Number 2 – ‘Gardening’, is caused by my desire to give the plants and shrubs in the garden a gentle trim, so that they look pretty all year round.
-Arguments arise because of Richard’s propensity to promote vigorous growth by using a hedge trimmer (or any other B&Q gadget) in order to cut back any green plant, bush or tree to within an inch of its life.
+Number 2: Gardening – I have a desire to give the plants and shrubs in the garden a gentle trim, so that they look pretty all year round.
+Arguments arise, because Richard has a propensity to promote vigorous growth by using a hedge trimmer (or any other B&Q gadget) in order to cut back any green plant, bush or tree to within an inch of its life.

 We have many other issues in our marriage that we agree on – and others that we don’t – but these are two that regularly come to the surface.
 They will, more often than not, result in disagreement if we are pressed for time, if we are tired or hungry, or particularly if we have been busy and have neglected to make time for each other.
 The ensuing differences of opinion can then lead (at best) to a domestic standoff, or (at worst) to a full-blown argument.

-Here are three habits we can learn that can help us to argue well:
+Here are three habits that can help us to argue well: